September 26, 2018

 Marika Yang, a current junior, is a Professional Writing major and Social & Political History major, who will be a Writing and Communications Intern at Carnegie Mellon College of Engineering.

-The 2018 Marion Mulligan Sutton Awards are made possible through a generous grant to the English Department provided by Mrs. Sutton, a CMU alumna, through Marion Mulligan Sutton Internship Fund.
+The 2018 Marion Mulligan Sutton Awards are made possible through a generous grant to the English Department provided by Mrs. Sutton, a CMU alumna and her husband Thomas, through Marion Mulligan Sutton, MM 1965, Internship Fund.

 This is the fourteenth year for the Sutton Awards.
 Students receiving the award in previous years interned with organizations such as the International Strategy & Investment Group (ISI), Simon & Schuster, ABC News, The Women and Girls Foundation of SWPA, the 13th Street Repertory Company, Sinuate Media, WQED Multimedia and the Grameen Foundation.

-All winners will also be in touch with the English Department to express to Mrs. Sutton how the internships will have supported their professional development and to thank her for making the awards possible.
+All winners will also be in touch with the donors, to express how the internships will have supported their professional development and to thank them for making the awards possible.